Q: What kinds of pilot licenses are available?

 For sport pilots, the requirements are similar, except that no medical certificate is required.

-A: You have a physical examination administered by an FAA-authorized Aviation Medical Examiner (AME), pay him or her a fee, and fill out some paperwork.
+A: You have a physical examination administered by an FAA-authorized Aviation Medical Examiner (AME), pay him or her a fee, and fill out an application online.
 Your flight instructor will provide you with a list of AMEs in your area.

 A: No, but you will need one before your flight instructor can sign you off for your first solo flight.